 We Live in a Society1 of 12

-As one of Batman’s longest running rogues, the Joker has almost as much cultural cache as the Dark Knight Detective himself - so maybe it was only a matter of time before he got top billing.
+As one of Batman’s longest-running rogues, the Joker has almost as much cultural cache as the Dark Knight Detective himself – but even icons are not immune to big changes, in the world of comic books.

 "Joker"/"Joker Returns" (Batman #1)2 of 12

 Considering current comic book tropes, it’s pretty crazy to think that the Joker was intended to die in this issue (like, actually kick the bucket for good).
 But the Joker’s continued legacy is a testament to the fact that not all editorial interference is created equal.

 The two stories here really lay the foundation for everything that the Joker would become later on.
 He’s clever and conniving.
 He’s intelligent and doggedly determined.
 And his motives are somewhat a mystery.
 His plans seem to serve a singular end: create chaos.
 Nothing more, nothing less.

 Bill Finger’s script leans pretty heavy into the playing card motif here which opens up Batman for some killer puns, but Joker is positioned as legitimate adversary to the Dark Knight.
 Plus Bob Kane and Jerry Robinson’s design for Joker with his Steeplechase grin, purple suit and stark white skin is instantly iconic.

 Even seven decades later, the Joker’s first appearance serves as a great primer for what the character would become.